QuanHoangNgoc/Bias-Variance-Tradeoff-CS115-Math4CS-/README.md

 # Introduction

-- Quan Hoang Ngoc
+- **Quan Hoang Ngoc**
-- Toan cho KHMT
+- **Mathematics for Computer Science**
-- HK1, 2023
+- **Semester 1, 2023**

-### about
+### About

-- This is an assignment about Bias Variance Tradeoff.
+- **Bias-Variance Tradeoff**: This assignment delves into the intricate balance between bias and variance in predictive modeling.
-- I understand [Bias Variance Concept] when fitting and measuring a hypothesis.
+- **Conceptual Mastery**: I gained a deep understanding of the [Bias-Variance Concept] and its implications when fitting and evaluating a hypothesis.
-- I experimented on the change of ‘sample size’, ‘hypothesis degree’ to bias and variance.
+- **Experimental Insights**: Through hands-on experiments, I explored the effects of varying 'sample size' and 'hypothesis degree' on bias and variance, unraveling the delicate interplay between these critical factors.